Registration Services Privacy Notice (Milton Keynes Council)

 Indexes for events registered at this office are publicly available in order to help identify the registration record they might need.
 Indexes are available to view by appointment and are in paper and electronic formats (there is a charge for this service).
 If information contained within local indexes is available online it will be compliant with data protection and Human Rights legislation.

 A copy of the information collected by a registration officer will also be sent to the Registrar General for England and Wales so that a central record of all registrations can be maintained.
+There is a legal basis for this data sharing along with a Data Sharing Agreement.

 We will only share information where there is a lawful basis to do so for the following reasons: